 - Pure Alexia (difficulty reading)

-While understanding the various secondary effects that may occur can help you anticipate what to expect after brain injury, many may still wonder, can survivors make a full TBI recovery?
+Understanding the various secondary effects that may occur can help you anticipate what to expect after brain injury.
+Many may still wonder, can survivors make a full TBI recovery?
 The answer lies in the brain’s ability to heal and rewire itself through neuroplasticity.

 After a brain injury, many of the brain’s neural pathways used to communicate with the rest of the body may become damaged.
 However, with neuroplasticity, existing pathways are strengthened and new ones are created.
 This helps survivors restore any impaired or lost functions and promote recovery.

 The best way to stimulate the brain and activate neuroplasticity is through high repetition exercises, or massed practice.
 During the first 3-6 months following a TBI the brain enters a heightened state of neuroplasticity.
-Survivors may see huge strides in this state but may feel progress has slowed after the first few months.
-However, therapists refer to these stalls as plateaus and are a normal part of recovery.
+Survivors may see huge strides in this time frame but may feel progress has slowed after this stage.
+This is a normal part of recovery, referred to as a plateau.

 To stay motivated on the road to recovery, it’s important to activate neuroplasticity as much as possible by participating in consistent rehabilitation therapy.
-This can include a combination of physical, occupational, and speech therapy.
+This can include a combination of physical, occupational, and speech therapy; but is enhanced by any additional work the survivor can put in on their own time.

 For example, if you want to improve memory, you must consistently practice activities that test your memory.
 Likewise, if you want to improve your mobility, you must repetitively practice using the affected body parts.

-The aftermath of a brain injury may look different for everybody, but undoubtedly, activating neuroplasticity and engaging in rehabilitation therapy can be extremely beneficial for all survivors.
+The aftermath of a brain injury may look different for everyone, but undoubtedly, activating neuroplasticity and engaging in rehabilitation therapy can be extremely beneficial for all survivors.

 How Caregivers Can Help Their Loved Ones After TBI